 Think about this - and you will find a lot of golden nuggets in Googles Image search 🙂 Good luck!

-Including related images about the same topic also helps you rank your images better.
+Including related images about the same topic, with similar content in the images, also helps you rank your images better.
 Doing so helps become more relevant, and authoritative.

 In case of the

 denzel washington query, you should gather different photos of him and put them together on one page.